Conflict and Dispute Resolution (MA/MS)

 Additional Requirements

-First-year students take core courses together as a cohort.
-In the second year of study, degree candidates focus on completing their elective course work, internship, and final project.
-Students currently enrolled in the program must finish all CRES requirements by end of Spring 2025.
+Students currently enrolled in the program must finish all CRES requirements by end of Spring 2026.

 The thesis, terminal project, or course concentration component (the final project for the degree requirement) is flexible in format and content to allow students to choose among a theory-based academic paper that studies an aspect of the field, a practical applied project, or a set of courses selected to build specific expertise in a given area.
 Successful completion of the final project requires an oral defense before the student’s final project committee.